gersimuca/customer-management-application-api-service/README.md

 > Connect for a new client/project, an onboarding is necessary.
 Developer or Application Owner.

 Authorization is done using the OpenID connect support of *Spring* security and the LHT *Keycloak*.
-The `erp-api-service` uses a configured `engdci` client that has multiple users:
+The `erp-api-service` uses a configured `erp` client that has multiple users:

 - admin
 - readonly